Thaliph/zumba-cafew-cafew-carnaval/README.md

 - [ ] : As a player, I want to destroy ennemy when I shot them
 - [X] : As a ennemy, I want to move on one axe
 - [ ] : As a player, I want to decrease my life when I am touch by an ennemy
 - [ ] : As a player, I want to decrease my life when I fall

+En vue du travail fait je pense bien toucher les 40/100

+Sinon je me suis sentie paumer donc je ne vois meme pas ou on peut trouver des points... le google doc est plus facile